Robert Rosenthal (USAAF officer): World War II

 On January 2, 1942, Rosenthal enlisted in the United States Army as an aviation cadet.
 In September 1942, he graduated from the Air Corps Advanced Flying School at Moody Field, near Valdosta, Georgia, earning his wings and a commission as a second lieutenant.
 In September 1943, he completed Boeing B-17 Flying Fortress combat crew training at Dyersburg Army Air Base near Halls, Tennessee.
 He and his crew were immediately shipped overseas and joined the 418th Bombardment Squadron, 100th Bombardment Group, stationed at RAF Thorpe Abbotts in England.

-On the October 10, 1943, mission over Münster, Germany, only the third mission for Rosenthal's crew with the 100th Bombardment Group, the B-17F s/n 42-6087, nicknamed Royal Flush, that the crew were flying was the only plane out of 13 from the group that reached Münster to return to base.
+On the October 10, 1943, mission over Münster, Germany, only the third mission for Rosenthal's crew with the 100th Bombardment Group, the B-17F s/n 42-6087, nicknamed Royal Flush, was the only plane out of 13 from the group that reached Münster to return to base.
 Royal Flush landed back in England with two engines dead, the intercom and the oxygen system non-functional, and with a large ragged hole in the right wing.
 Later the ground crews found an unexploded cannon shell in one of Royal Flush's wing tanks.
 Rosenthal would receive his first Silver Star for this mission.

 On March 8, 1944, Rosenthal's crew, nicknamed Rosie's Riveters, completed their 25-mission combat tour, although the B-17F (s/n 42-30758) that they usually flew bearing the same name was shot down while being flown by a different crew during the February 4, 1944, mission to Frankfurt, Germany.
 The crew returned to the United States, but Rosenthal extended his tour, eventually flying a total of 52 missions.
 In May 1944, he took command of the 350th Bombardment Squadron.